| Title: | Twang Causal Mediation Modeling via Weighting |

 https://nsduhweb.rti.org/respweb/homepage.cfm

-## Not run: data(NSDUH_female) ## End(Not run)
+## Not run: data(NSDUH_female) ## End(Not run)## Not run: data(NSDUH_female) ## End(Not run)

-object.Plot the mediation
+mediation objectPlot the mediation object

 x |